pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 We can build more robust compilers by incorporating the important contextual information from the source language into the compiled output.
 This ensures that any optimizations acting on the compiled output do not corrupt the integrity of the program, as the contextual information is innately preserved.

-Given the scale of modern programming practices, we often require full abstraction correctness in addition to operational correctness to ensure our compiler is compositionally correct.
+Given the scale of modern programming practices where we manipulate and combine programs post-compilation, we often require full abstraction correctness in addition to operational correctness.
 We need operational correctness to make sure the direct translation makes sense, but we also need full abstraction correctness to ensure this operational correctness is not conditional on hidden invariants in the contextual information.
 Without this stronger guarantee, bugs could be introduced post-compilation when importing a pre-compiled library in an incompatible context, or when linking together programs from various sources and compilers that may have conflicting contextual assumptions.